 Useful travel tips for visiting Reykjavik and Iceland.
-What should you consider when planning your vacation in Reykjavik?
+What Iceland travel tips should you consider when planning your travels in Reykjavik?

 Before you leave with your city trip Reykjavik it is good to be aware of some practicalities in Iceland.
-With these travel tips, you can make the trip the way you want and make the most of the Reykjavik sightseeing.
+With these Iceland travel tips, you can make the trip the way you want and make the most of the Reykjavik sightseeing.
 For example, it is good to take into account the climate and the high and low season.
+What is the best time to visit Reykjavik?
 With these handy Reykjavik tips you will not be surprised:

 1. Best time to visit Reykjavik